Emergency Preservation and Resuscitation: Human trials

 Regulatory approval is complicated by the fact that victims of trauma and cardiac arrest are incapacitated and therefore unable to personally consent to experimental treatment; therefore stringent "community consent" guidelines must be fulfilled in order to gain approval for the experimental EPR operation.
 Where community consent is obtained, as of 2014, the procedure can only be performed on patients 18 to 65 years old who have a penetrating wound, go into cardiac arrest within five minutes of arrival, and fail to respond to ordinary resuscitation efforts.
 According to Tisherman, "The patient will probably have already lost about 50 percent of their blood and their chest will be open."
 Their chance of survival without EPR is less than 7 percent: "When patients have bled so much that the heart stops, we know that we have very little chance of saving them."
 Tisherman hopes EPR can double the non-EPR survival rate.
 Tisherman officially launched the round of human trials in April 2014 at the University of Pittsburgh, but was stymied by a lack of qualifying patients; he resumed human trials in Baltimore, which has a higher homicide rate, around 2016.
 In 2018, Tisherman estimated that results would be available within the next two years.

 Samuel Tisherman, a professor at the University of Maryland School of Medicine, is the leader of a team that has successfully put a human being in suspended animation.
 Describing the successful operation as "a little surreal," Professor Tisherman in November 2019 told how he removed the patient's blood and replaced with ice-cold saline solution.
 The patient, technically dead at this point, was removed from the cooling system and taken to an operating theatre for a two-hour surgical procedure before having their blood restored and being warmed to the normal temperature of 37C.
 Prof Tisherman says he will be producing a full account of the procedure in a scientific paper in 2020.

+As of June 2026, the only EPR human trial was terminated due to slow enrollment, low probability of benefit to the patient and logistical difficulties.